-Any member of staff encountering a medical emergency on the school campus will need to make a decision about the severity of the emergency and what action to take.
+Any member of staff encountering a medical emergency on the school campus will need to decide about the severity of the emergency and what action to take.

 If the emergency is deemed to be severe, or if there is any doubt about the severity, the member of staff should call 999 immediately and ask for an ambulance.